olebole/irafdoc/doc/obsutil.sptime.rst

   by various parameters.
 All the parameters are described in the PARAMETERS section.
 For flexibility parameters may be defined either in the parameter set or in one or more table files.
 In all cases the parameter set values have precedence.
-But if the values are <tt>""</tt> for string  parameters or INDEF for numeric parameters the values are found either in the spectrograph table or in a table that is associated with the parameter.
+But if the values are <span style="font-family: monospace;">""</span> for string  parameters or INDEF for numeric parameters the values are found either in the spectrograph table or in a table that is associated with the parameter.
   </p>